-There are also new drugs designed to treat the underlying cause of CF in people with certain CF gene mutations, and similar therapies are in development for more people living with CF.
+There are also new medications called cystic fibrosis transmembrane conductance regulator (CFTR) modulators designed to treat the underlying cause of CF in people with certain CF gene mutations, and similar therapies are in development for more people living with CF.

 A diagnosis of CF can lead to many different emotions.
 Understanding how to cope with these emotions is the first step in learning how to raise a happy, healthy child.